You have no items in your shopping cart.

 Are you really going to let your customers and prospects sample alkaline water that is less-than-pure going into the ionizer?

-I’ve talked with a number of Enagic reps about what they use as prefiltration, and I’ve been shocked to see many of these passionate water enthusiasts using either no prefilter, or are one that has no third-party testing to verify that it reduces the contaminants it claims.
+I’ve talked with a number of Enagic reps about what they use as prefiltration, and I’ve been shocked to see many of these passionate water enthusiasts using either no prefilter, or they are using one that has no third-party testing to verify that it reduces the contaminants it claims.

 This seems bizarre for reps that tout ionizers that have more certifications than any other, including one from the Japanese Ministry of Health.